msg-systems/sap-bp-mcp-server/README.md

 ## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+It does not come with any kind of warranty and it is not intended for productive usage.

 ## Contributing & Support

 This is a showcase project demonstrating the powerful potential of MCP integration with enterprise systems.
-Please feel free to open a GitHub issue if you have questions, suggestions, or encounter any challenges while exploring this integration approach.
+Please consider that it is not intended for usage in production environments.
+However, please feel free to open a GitHub issue if you have questions, suggestions, or encounter any challenges while exploring this integration approach.

 ---

-*Transforming enterprise data interaction through intelligent conversation.*
+*Transforming interaction with enterprise data through intelligent conversation.*